 Are you new to the area or a visitor and would like have a chat with a member of Clatworthy Fly Fishing Club to find out more about the fly fishing opportunities?
 We might even be able to accompany you for a boat or bank session.
 If so please use the contact page to get in touch.

-The 2018 Clatworthy fishing season runs from Wednesday 14th March to Wednesday 31st October 2018 (closed 28th April for Wessex Open)
+The 2018 Clatworthy fishing season runs from Wednesday 13 March to Thursday 31 October 2019.

 Day permit £23 (5 fish)